Regularized Online Allocation Problems: Fairness and Beyond: The Dual Problem

-\subsection{The Dual Problem}
+\section{The Dual Problem}

 Our algorithm is of dual-descent nature and, thus, the Lagrangian dual problem of \eqref{eq:OPT} and its constraint set play a key role.
-We construct a Lagragian dual of \eqref{eq:OPT} in which we move the constraints to the objective using a vector of Lagrange multipliers $\mu \in \RR^m$.
-For $c \in \RR^d$ and $\mu \in \RR^m$ we define as the conjugate function of $f(x)$ restricted to $\cX$\footnote{More precisely, $f^*(-c)$ is the conjugate function of $-f(x)+\mathbf 1\{x\in\cX\}$ with the standard definition of conjugate functions, where $\mathbf 1\{x\in\cX\}$ is the indicator function of the constraint.
-We redefine the conjugate function for simplicity.} and the conjugate function of $r(a)$ to restricted to $\{a|a\le\rho\}$, respectively.
-Define $\cD=\{\mu \in \mathbb R^m \mid r^*(-\mu) <+\infty\}$ as the set of dual variables for which the conjugate of the regularized is bounded.
-For a given distribution $\cP$, define the Lagrangian dual function $D(\mu | \cP):\cD\rightarrow\RR$ as

-then the following result shows that $D(\mu | \cP)$ provides a valid upper bound to $\OPT(\cP)$.
-All proofs are available in the appendix.
+We construct a Lagrangian dual of \eqref{eq:OPT} by introducing an auxiliary variable $a \in \RR^m$ satisfying $a = \frac 1 T \sum_{t=1}^T b_t(x_t)$ that captures the \emph{time-averaged resource consumption} and then move the constraints to the objective using a vector of Lagrange multipliers $\mu \in \RR^m$.
+The auxiliary primal variable $a$ and the dual variable $\mu$ are key ingredients of our algorithm.
+For $\mu \in \RR_+^m$ we define